 “You may notice changes in their normal behaviours, changes in appetite or sleep patterns, difficulties at work or school, not finding pleasure in the things they usually enjoy, becoming quiet and withdrawn, or becoming irritable or aggressive,” she says.

-In terms of what to look for when it comes to recognising if someone is experiencing suicidal ideation, Principal Psychologist and Co-founder at Get Mentally Fit, Emily Johnson advises to keep an eye out for warning signs such as expressing a sense of finality within a conversation; when an individual starts giving away something of sentimental or personal value and if they have dramatic mood changes, including a rapid increase in a positive mood.
+In terms of what to look for when it comes to recognising if someone is experiencing suicidal ideation, Principal Psychologist and Co-founder at Get Mentally Fit, Emily Johnson advises keeping an eye out for warning signs such as expressing a sense of finality within a conversation; when an individual starts giving away something of sentimental or personal value and if they have dramatic mood changes, including a rapid increase in a positive mood.

 “The incongruent nature of the individual demonstrating an increase in positive mood may be due to them committing to a time, means and place to take their own life,” Johnson says.